 Careers & RFP’s

-About Sovereign Energy
+• About Sovereign Energy

 Sovereign Energy prioritizes Indigenous voices and leadership to achieve a just, equitable, and sustainable energy future.
 Operating at the intersection of energy, environment, and cultural resource preservation, we recognize the adverse impacts of ongoing energy extraction, exploitation, and political barriers on Tribal energy sovereignty, Tribal Nation building, and Indigenous communities.
 Our mission is to transform this landscape by empowering Indigenous communities to spearhead a regenerative energy future, advance climate goals with meaningful actions, and advocate for reparations for the injustices inflicted by harmful energy practices.
-We achieve this through our foundational pillars: Renewable energy education, Tribal capacity building, policy and regulatory advocacy, and cultural resource protection.
+We achieve this through our foundational initiatives: Renewable energy education, Tribal capacity building, policy and regulatory advocacy, and cultural resource protection.

 As an Indigenous-led organization, Sovereign Energy is committed to supporting Tribes and Indigenous people by adhering to values that reflect our cultural core beliefs.